taylordownes/Kickstarter-analysis/README.md

 ## Analysis and Challenges

 ### To conduct the analysis for theater campaign outcomes based on launch date I created a column in the kickstarter data to extract the year using the YEAR() function in excel.
 Once the year data was generated, I inserted a pivot table with filters for “parent category” and “years” with the months of the year as columns associated to the count of outcomes for each labeled outcome option.
-Once the pivot table was generated, I create a line chart to visualize the trends for theater outcomes based on launch date shown below.
+Once the pivot table was generated, I created a line chart to visualize the trends for theater outcomes based on launch dates shown below.

 # ![Theater_Outcomes_vs_Launch](https://github.com/taylordownes/Kickstarter-analysis/blob/main/Resources/Theater_Outcomes_vs_Launch.png)